 Recommended SD Cards For Canon EOS R10

-While v90 cards are the fastest memory cards for the Canon R10, they might be overkill depending on how you plan on using the camera.
-If you’re diving into this for some casual fun, starting with v60 cards like Lexar 1800x or Sandisk M tough cards can save you a bit of cash.
+While v90 UHS-II SD cards are the fastest memory cards for the Canon R10, they might be overkill, depending on how you use the camera.

 Canon R10 Capacity